 Data: Captain, I wish to submit myself for disciplinary action.
 I have disobeyed a direct order from a superior officer.
 Although the result of my actions proved positive, the ends cannot justify the means.

 Captain Picard: No, they can't.
 However, the claim "I was only following orders" has been used to justify too many tragedies in our history.
 Starfleet doesn't want officers who will blindly follow orders without analyzing the situation.
 Your actions were appropriate for the circumstances.

-More or less the theme of the Star Trek: Deep Space Nine episode "Duet", where it is doubly subverted, first when a Cardassian officer gleefully refuses to claim it, and then at the end when it turns out that he's actually just a common soldier who is still tortured by his acquiescence in the atrocities ordered by his superiors, and has been impersonating a dead superior in hopes of shaming his fellow Cardassians.
+- More or less the theme of the Star Trek: Deep Space Nine episode "Duet", where it is doubly subverted, first when a Cardassian officer gleefully refuses to claim it, and then at the end when it turns out that he's actually just a common soldier (not even an infantryman or ship crewman, but a file clerk) who is still tortured by his acquiescence in the atrocities ordered by his superiors, and has been impersonating a dead superior in hopes of shaming his fellow Cardassians into admitting guilt.

 Captain Ransom: Please, show them leniency.
 They were only following my orders.

 - Hapless minister Hugh Abbot is about to introduce a new bill about special needs schooling, and gets uncomfortable around an aide who opposes it because he thinks the bill will fail his own child.